sc0ttwad3/koa-elasticsearch-guttenberg-tutorial/README.md

 npm install
 ```

-### Elasticsearch
+### elasticsearch/kibana

-Use docker-compose to spin up elasticsearch/kibana/node app with persistent storage.
+Use `docker-compose.yaml` to spin up elasticsearch/kibanan with persistent storage and node app.

 ```sh
 docker-compose up # down to tear down